penguinite/onbox/DESIGN.md

 I know it looks and sounds inefficient but this would be way easier than having to constantly debug missing things. if what you are implementing uses an optional configuration parameter then make sure to double-check it or Error out in peace!

 Required options do not have to be double-checked, if they are not there then just crash and let the user deal with it!
 It's their fault after all...

+### Parse keys/options as lowercase by default.

+I don't think it makes sense to distinguish "PORT", "Port" and "port" in the configuration file, the configuration parser should ideally lowercase all values when adding them to `configTable` so that programs don't worry about if they are spelling it right.

 ## Startup routine